fselkey/TCA6408A/README.md

 # TCA6408A
-Arduino I2C test for TCA6408A multiplexer.
+C++ I2C test for TCA6408A multiplexer.